rjbultitude/freqi/README.md

 ## Contributing

 ### Commands
-`npm build` creates the TS definitions and compiles the library using TS and Rollup respectively
+`npm run build` creates the TS definitions and compiles the library using TS and Rollup respectively

-`npm build run` will compile the lib, then the demo and then start the local server.
+`npm run build:run` will compile the lib, then the demo and then start the local server.
 Navigate to localhost:8080/demo to view it

 ### Features
 * Please post feature requets or sugestions as issues here: [https://github.com/rjbultitude/freqi/issues](https://github.com/rjbultitude/freqi/issues)